Polyhedral Solids (perhaps that's redundant, but it gets the point across.

 then the result is said to be a RECTIFIED TRUNCATED solid.

-b2 .- continued heightening the pyramids will increase the length of the new edges;
+heightening the pyramids will increase the length of the new

-b3 .- continued heightening the pyramids will eventually result in the new faces
+continued heightening the pyramids will eventually result in the new

 and make all of the orig edges disappear.